Why Set Up Your Business in Saudi Arabia?

 Why Should One Invest in Saudi Arabia

 Saudi Arabia is best known among investors for its tremendous oil industry, with approximately 260 billion barrels of oil reserves comprising roughly one-fifth of the world’s supply.
-While the oil industry’s largest player may be largely off limits to investors, they can benefit from a number of other industries within the relatively wealthy nation.
-Saudi Arabia is the largest free market economy in the Middle East and North Africa holding 25% share of the total Arab GDP.
-The Kingdom`s geographic location provides easy access to export markets in Europe, Asia and Africa.
+While the oil industry’s largest player may be largely off-limits to investors, they can benefit from a number of other industries within the relatively wealthy nation.
+Saudi Arabia is the largest free-market economy in the Middle East and North Africa holding a 25% share of the total Arab GDP.
+The Kingdom`s geographic location provides easy access to export markets in Europe, Asia, and Africa.
 It has a continuously expanding domestic market (annual population growth of 3.5 percent), which is adding to a young and consuming population with strong buying power.

 Low Energy Costs

 Lastly, access to the world’s largest oil reserves, very low energy costs, and a high standard of living are decisive factors for foreign investors.
 Saudi Arabia’s government has taken measures to privatize certain industries, such as electricity and telecom, in order to open up its market to further investment from the outside, particularly in non-energy markets.
 There is relatively little crime in Saudi Arabia.
 The level of violence is far less than one would find in a city of comparable size in the United States, Canada, or Europe, and the security level is high.
 Generally, Western people say they feel safe.
 During last decade the Saudi government has put a lot of effort to make Saudi a safe country by deploying a lot of resources.
 Security is a must here in the Kingdom and the Saudi government is fully committed to maintaining it.